MarceloxOFH/prev-enola-documentation/docs/user_guide.md

     num_iteratons=1
 )
 ```
-After executing the script and the tracking, you should get a console output indicating you have successfully sent the data to the Enola-AI servers, meaning you can monitor and evaluate your data in the Enola platform:
+After executing the script and the tracking, you should see a console output indicating that you have successfully sent the data to the Enola-AI servers, allowing you to monitor and evaluate your data on the Enola-AI platform:

 ```console
 Chat Session Tracking V1: sending to server...
 Chat Session Tracking V1: finish OK!
 ```

-**Note 2: The message in the variable `model_response` is being simulated in this example.**
+**Note: The message in the variable `model_response` is being simulated in this example.**

 ```Python
     # Simulated model response